Arfentul/smashgg-match-results/README.md

-# smashgg-ordered-results
+# smashgg-match-results
-Scripts to pull match-by-match results from smash.gg
+Scripts to pull match-by-match results from smash.gg in the order they happened

 Usage:
 $ sh get-ordered-results apikey tournamentname